amartya18x/NLPparser/README.md

 + __parse_tree.png__ will print a picture of the parse tree.
 + A pretty formatted version of the print will appear on terminal.

+> A bigger grammar is added to the big.grammar file
 Best of luck!